Welcome! Research doesn't have to be painful!

 Copyright: What you Can Do

-If your course is in ANGEL you can add persistent links to articles and journals in GALILEO: Creating Persistent Links to Articles and Journals
+If your course is in Blackboard you can add persistent links to articles and journals in GALILEO: Creating Persistent Links to Articles and Journals